About our staff

 Robert Mason and Iwan Morgan, eds., Seeking a New Majority: The Republican Party and American Politics, 1960–1980 (Nashville: Vanderbilt University Press, 2013)

 Journal articles and book chapters

-Robert Mason, 'War Hero in the White House: Dwight Eisenhower and the Politics of Peace, Prosperity, and Party,' in Jelte Olthof and Maarten Zwiers, eds., Profiles in Power: Personality, Persona, and the U.S. President (Leiden: Brill, forthcoming in 2020), 112–128
+Robert Mason, 'War Hero in the White House: Dwight Eisenhower and the Politics of Peace, Prosperity, and Party,' in Jelte Olthof and Maarten Zwiers, eds., Profiles in Power: Personality, Persona, and the U.S. President (Leiden: Brill, 2020), 112–128

 Robert Mason, 'Realigning Politics: Electoral Coalitions, Political Change, and the Republican Party from Richard Nixon to George W. Bush,' The Forum 15 (2017): 667–684

 Robert Mason, 'Transatlantic Dimensions of Electoral Strategy: Republican Party Interpretations of UK Politics, 1936–c.
 1960,' in Clarisse Berthezène and Jean-Christian Vinel, eds., Postwar Conservatism, A Transnational Investigation: Britain, France, and the United States, 1930-1990 (Basingstoke: Palgrave, 2017), 215–242

 Robert Mason, 'The Domestic Politics of War and Peace: Jimmy Carter, Ronald Reagan, and the Election of 1980,' in Andrew Johnstone and Andrew Priest, eds., US Presidential Elections and Foreign Policy: Candidates, Campaigns, and Global Politics from FDR to Bill Clinton (Lexington: University Press of Kentucky, 2017), 250–270